seymour-active-monitoring/.github/profile/README.md

 ## Why we built Seymour

-We built Seymour to help engineering teams bolster existing testing approaches and handle the challenges of monitoring their increasingly complex systems.
-Our solution enables rapid detection of issues in production before users experience them.
-Seymour's infrastructure is easily deployed on your AWS account with [two CLI commands](https://github.com/seymour-active-monitoring/infra-setup).
+We built Seymour to enable rapid detection of issues in production before they impact user experience.

 ## Get started

-Please visit the [infra-setup repo](https://github.com/seymour-active-monitoring/infra-setup) to get started.
+Seymour's infrastructure is easily deployed on your AWS account with [two CLI commands](https://github.com/seymour-active-monitoring/infra-setup).

 ## Components